Home

 Health wise, basil is high in antioxidants and is said to be able to promote heart health, fight bacterial infections, and regulate liver function – important for alcohol drinkers or those on long-term medication.

 Whether your green thumb has been well-cultivated or you’ve just freshly hopped on the home garden bandwagon, it never hurts to introduce some plants with benefits into your sanctuary.
-After all, you’ll probably save a significant amount of moolah by using your own homegrown remedies the next time you’re suffering from insomnia, skin woes or even digestion problems.
+After all, you’ll probably save a significant amount of moolah by using your own homegrown remedies the next time you’re suffering from insomnia, skin woes, or even digestion problems.

 Some of it may sound a tad too good to be true, but there’s a reason why these plants have been lauded as natural remedies across generations.
 The medicinal claims are backed by scientific research as well as tried-and-tested reviews from people around the world, so there’s no harm in giving them a try.

 Worst comes to worst, you’d have nibbled on a flower or downed some flower water, which can’t really be that bad unless you’ve somehow swallowed a bee too while you’re at it.
+For even more power-packed plants, check out our guides on carnivorous plants and air-purifying indoor plants as well.

 Renae Cheng